Tea Sommelier’s Matcha Latte Recipe

 - A bamboo matcha whisk works the best for making matcha lattes, but if you don’t have one, put warm water and matcha in a cocktail shaker or a jar with a tight lid and shake vigorously for 30 seconds.

 - Velvety rich froth is the reason the matcha lattes made in coffee shops taste so great.
-Take the extra step to froth milk at home using my French press method to make perfect froth at home.
+Take the extra step to froth the milk.

 Nutrition